sahilDesouza/sahilDesouza/README.md

 - Hi, I’m Joao Pedro Sahil Savio Desouza aka Sahil
 - I’m Previously Worked as a Product Developer for Harman India which provided solutions for JLR (Jaguar Cars)
-- I'm currently working  pursuing my MSc at Newcastle University
+- I'm currently working  pursuing my MSc in Embedded Systems and IOT at Newcastle University

 <!---
 sahilDesouza/sahilDesouza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.